Redocly/redoc/docs/quickstart/cli.md

 # Using the Redoc CLI

-With Redoc's command-line interface you can locally render your OpenAPI definition with Redoc and bundle your OpenAPI definition and Redoc into a zero-dependency HTML file.
+With Redoc's command-line interface you can bundle your OpenAPI definition and API documentation (made with Redoc) into a zero-dependency HTML file and locally render your OpenAPI definition with Redoc.

 ## Step 1 - Install Redoc CLI